Caprivi African National Union: History

 The Caprivi strip, now the Zambezi Region of Namibia, was historically administered separately from the rest of the country due to its geographic isolation and colonial legacy.
 Originally acquired by Germany through the 1890 Heligoland-Zanzibar Treaty to provide access to the Zambezi River, the territory was later governed by South Africa under a League of Nations mandate after World War I. This isolation, combined with the imposition of apartheid policies, created a unique political environment in the region.

-CANU emerged as a political platform advocating for the independence and self-determination of the Caprivi strip.
+CANU emerged as a political platform advocating for the independence and self-determination of the Caprivi Strip.
 Although it had operated underground since 1958, the organisation was formally established in 1962 by Brendan Simbwaye and Mishake Muyongo.
 It drew strong support from the local Mafwe and Masubia communities, who resented the administrative neglect and racial discrimination imposed by the South African authorities.
-Several traditional leaders and chiefs, including the Mafwe royal establishment, supported CANU's cause, further cementing its local influence.
+Several traditional leaders and chiefs, including the Mafwe royal establishment, supported CANU's cause, strengthening its local support base.

-Merger with SWAPO and Fallout
+Merger with SWAPO and fallout

-In 1964, CANU merged with the South West Africa People's Organization (SWAPO) in Dar es Salaam, Tanzania, in an effort to unite the national liberation struggle against South African colonialism.
+In 1964, CANU merged with the South West Africa People's Organization (SWAPO) in Dar es Salaam, Tanzania, to unite the national liberation struggle against South African colonialism.
 CANU's president, Brendan Simbwaye, was appointed vice president of SWAPO, although his influence was short-lived as he was detained by South African authorities in 1965 and mysteriously disappeared in 1972.

-Following Simbwaye's arrest in 1965, Mishake Muyongo, who quickly rose as a popular leader within SWAPO, was appointed to act in his place as SWAPO's vice president.
-Over time, Muyongo grew increasingly critical of SWAPO's internal governance, with tensions heightened by ideological and ethnic differences, particularly during the "1975–76 crisis" and during the Shipanga Rebellion.
-Between 1978 and 1980, he and other leaders began openly criticizing SWAPO president Sam Nujoma's decisions and questioned the dominance of the Ovambo ethnic group within SWAPO, alleging discrimination against Caprivians.
-His outspoken views and personal ambitions eventually alienated him from the movement.
+Following Simbwaye's arrest in 1965, Mishake Muyongo, who quickly rose to prominence within SWAPO, was appointed acting vice president of SWAPO.
+Over time, Muyongo grew increasingly critical of SWAPO's internal governance, with tensions heightened by ideological and ethnic differences, particularly during the "1975–76 crisis" and the Shipanga Rebellion.
+Between 1978 and 1980, he and other leaders began openly criticizing SWAPO president Sam Nujoma's decisions.
+They questioned the dominance of the Ovambo ethnic group within SWAPO, alleging discrimination against Caprivians.
+His outspoken views eventually led to his marginalization within the movement.
 He was briefly detained in Zambia alongside other dissidents and was ultimately expelled from SWAPO in 1980.
-The fallout split former CANU members, some remained loyal to SWAPO and continued to fight for Namibian independence, while others left SWAPO and followed Muyongo.
+The fallout split former CANU members; some remained loyal to SWAPO and continued to fight for Namibian independence, while others left SWAPO and followed Muyongo.